 While no one in their right mind starts a marketplace app to take on Uber or Airbnb, the market is still ripe for new service-focused marketplace applications.

 According to the Bureau of Economic Analysis, we spend 70% on services.
 Yet, only 7% of the services we purchased in 2019 were digital.
-Well, that’s about to change as we draw closer to 2021 on the back of the COVID-19 pandemic.
+Well, that’s about to change especially on the back of the COVID-19 pandemic.

 With online sales growing (up 37% from 2019), we thought it’s time to rehash everything we know about custom mobile marketplace development and provide you with a simple guide on how to create a marketplace app.
 Because the market is waiting.